You may scroll down the page by clicking on the links to the topics below:

 No. Students applying to the UT Austin College of Pharmacy no longer have to submit an Apply Texas application.

 All applicants must submit all official transcripts to PharmCAS.
 Please make sure to carefully read their transcript submission instructions as provided by this site and the “PharmCAS Application Instructions”.

-It will take you four years to complete the Pharm.D. program successfully.
+It will take you four years to successfully complete the Pharm.D. program.

 You will earn the Pharm.D.
 (Doctor of Pharmacy) degree.
 This degree isn't a baccalaureate, masters, or Ph.D. degree.
 It's a clinical professional degree that prepares our students for pharmacy practice.

 You can find the Pharm.D. tuition cost per semester at the following site (click on “Professional (excluding Law) Tuition” and look under “PharmD”): http://www.utexas.edu/business/accounting/sar/t_f_rates.html

 Yes.
 Both the University of Texas and the College of Pharmacy are serious about providing scholarships and other financial aid resources to students.
 Approximately 90% of our students receive some kind financial assistance from Student Financial Services (financial aid office).